 Central Campus can be accessed by using the elevators in the Fine Arts parking garage, the Smith Center parking garage, or the Library parking garage.
 Disability Parking for Central Campus is available in the following locations:

 - Fine Arts parking garage.
 Take the elevator to the 5th floor for Central Campus.
-WSU-issued disability permit required.
+Authorized WSU disability permit required.

 - Smith Center parking garage.
 Take the elevator to the 3rd floor for Central Campus.
-WSU-issued disability permit or hourly payment required.
+Authorized WSU disability permit or hourly payment required.

 - Smith Center surface parking lot.
 Park in this lot just outside of the Smith Center and take the Smith Center or Fine Arts garage elevators to get to Central Campus.
-WSU-issued disability permit required.
+Authorized WSU disability permit required.

 - Library parking garage.
 Take the elevator to the top floor to access Central Campus.
 Hourly payment required.

-WSU-issued disability parking permits offer the most parking flexibility for persons with disabilities and are required to park in specified areas on the WSU campus.
-The following are examples of WSU-issued Disability parking permits:
+Authorized WSU disability permits offer the most parking flexibility for persons with disabilities and are required to park in specified areas on the WSU campus.
+An authorized WSU disability permit includes:

-- WSU-issued zone permit displayed with a valid state-issued disability placard or disability license plate
+- Any valid WSU-issued zone permit displayed with a valid state-issued disability placard or disability license plate.

 Where to Park

-- WSU-issued Disability permits are valid in disability spaces signed for WSU Disability Permits and any blue, red, yellow, green, orange, gray, and crimson zones, and parking meters.
+- Authorized WSU disability permits are valid in disability spaces signed for WSU Disability Permits and any blue, red, yellow, green, orange, gray, and crimson zones, and on-street parking meters.

-- WSU-issued Disability permits also allow access to the disability spaces within the restricted area of the pedestrian mall areas on campus.
+- Authorized WSU disability permits also allow access to the disability spaces within the restricted area of the pedestrian mall areas on campus.
 Please drive cautiously on the pedestrian malls.

 Where NOT to Park

-- WSU-issued Disability permits are not valid in Services Areas, No Parking Zones, Fire Zones, or Reserved Spaces.
+- Authorized WSU disability permits are not valid in Services Areas, No Parking Zones, Fire Zones, or Reserved Spaces.

-How to Obtain a WSU-Issued Disability Parking Permit
+How to Obtain a State-Issued Disability Parking Permit

 In Washington, follow this link for the application and information on how to obtain a Washington State Department of Licensing Disabled Parking Application